The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There is a distinction to be drawn between incidence of tax and liability.
 Incidence refers to who, ultimately, bears the burden of tax and the proportions in which it is shared out.
 Liability refers to who has a responsibility to pay the tax, the rules for which are set out in IHTA 1984, s 200.

 This guidance note is concerned with incidence and provides an overview of the issues to be considered in allocating the burden of tax to beneficiaries.
 It provides links to other guidance notes and examples which examine certain aspects in more detail.

 In accordance with the cumulation principle, the nil rate band is applied chronologically.
 It is applied in strict chronological order to lifetime gifts which have become chargeable on death, whether those gifts were originally chargeable or potentially exempt.
 Then the remaining nil rate band (and transferable nil rate band if available) is apportioned across all taxable components of the death estate.

 The situation is complicated by the introduction of the residence nil rate band (RNRB) from 5 April 2017.
-The RNRB is applied to qualifying estates before the NRB and transferable NRB but unlike those
+The RNRB is applied to qualifying estates before the NRB

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.